Dissipative Cylindrical Collapse of Charged Anisotropic Fluid: Results

 \subsection{Solution of the Field Equations}

 In their work, Di Prisco \emph{et al.} \cite{PHMS} have derived the solutions for the shearfree and isotropic case of cylindrical collapse.
 Sharif and Abbas \cite{SA2} have found analytical solutions for charged perfect fluid cylindrical gravitational collapse.
-The general solution in presence of dissipation, using the method of separation of variables, should be of the following form:
+Keeping in mind the result obtained by Raychaudhuri and De \cite{RD} in the case of the evolution of irrotational charged dust, we derive the solutions in presence of shear for the evolution of charged fluids.
+The solution valid for the entire duration of collapse in presence of dissipation, should be of the following form:

 where $A_{0}(r)$, $B_{0}(r)$ and $C_{0}(r)$ are solutions of a static fluid having $\mu_{0}$ as the energy density and $p_{r0}$ and $p_{\bot 0}$ as the radial and tangential pressure.
-These solutions for such a general case, are highly complicated and hence we concentrate on a simplified choice for the facility of calculation.
-For that we extend the solutions assumed in \cite{Chan} for the spherically symmetric distribution to the case of dissipative cylindrical collapse with the choice of $f_{1}(t)=1$ and $f_{2}(t)=f(t)$, in Eq. (\ref{69}) above, i.e.

-On account of equation (\ref{33}) in the junction condition, the function $C(t,r_{\Sigma})$ represents the luminosity radius of the collapsing matter as seen by a distant observer.
-The expression (\ref{12}) for the shear scalar becomes
+Rescaling the coordinate time leads to $A(t,r)=A_{0}(r)$.
+Then taking a cue from \cite{Chan} for the spherically symmetric case with shear, we propose solutions of the field equations (\ref{24}) to (\ref{27}) in the form